bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 has many "corner case" properties that do not allow simple manipulation, and it is one of the reasons why stochastic calculus was discovered.
-Interestingly, there are several equivalent definitions but we'll start with the one defined in [1] using scaled random walks.
+Interestingly, there are several equivalent definitions but we'll start with the one defined in [1] using scaled symmetric random walks.

 Scaled Symmetric Random Walk